FactBaseIO/factbase-data-open/countries/iso-3166-1/currently-assigned/README.md

 | `.yaml`            | YAML              | [data.yaml](./data.yaml)       | YAML Ain't Markup Language, a human-readable data serialization format often used in configuration files.|

+## Change Notification
+Get notified everytime there is a change to the this data for example a country being added, any changes to the data applied by ISO or a country seizes to exist.

 ## Features

 - **Authoritative Data:** Guaranteed accurate ISO 3166-1 data from FactBase.io.